Country Brain Trusts

 Typically, an IFIT brain trust consists of a multidisciplinary group of 15-18 social, business and political leaders from the particular country, chosen for their policy expertise, personal integrity, influential local networks, and capacity to connect elites and ordinary citizens.
 A single brain trust might include, for example, the rector of an important national university, the head of the national business council, the country’s chief religious leader, the director of a top local think tank, and so on.
 These are the go-between leaders whose role is critical in bridging national and community-level processes of dialogue, peacebuilding or transition.

-Once the brain trust is in place, IFIT’s permanent staff and thematic practice groups offer the brain trust customised training and policy support based on a continuously evolving set of priorities tied to an overall strategic aim (such as facilitating a political settlement or ensuring a successful post-conflict transition) that is embedded in a long-term national vision.
+Once the brain trust is in place, IFIT’s permanent staff and thematic practice groups offer the brain trust customised training and policy support based on a continuously evolving set of priorities tied to an overall strategic aim (such as facilitating a political settlement or ensuring a successful peacebuilding process) that is embedded in a long-term local vision.

-In supporting and advancing the collective impact of its brain trusts, IFIT seeks to:
+In supporting each brain trust’s impact goals, IFIT seeks to:

-- Nurture each one as an independent space for local reflection, brainstorming and idea formulation on advancing the particular negotiation or transition;
+- Nurture the brain trust as an independent space for local reflection, strategic brainstorming and idea formulation on advancing the particular negotiation, transition or peacebuilding process;

 - Ensure the systematic transfer of key concepts, lessons and know-how from other contexts;